 - ChipScope will develop semiconductor nano light emitting diode (nanoLED) arrays with individual pixel operation.
 This will lead to extreme miniaturisation and simplicity for super-resolution microscopy.

-- ChipScope will prove the concept by using a real-time imaging device to study the in-cell mechanisms in a wide-spread lung disease called Idiopathic Pulmonary Fibrosis (IPF), a chronic age-related lung disease killing 0.5 Million people each year worldwide.
+- ChipScope will prove the concept by using a real-time imaging device to study in-cell mechanisms.

 - ChipScope relies on a highly interdisciplinary consortium with strong background.
 It includes leading universities and research centres as well as a SME.
 The European industry leaders in the market of imaging and microscopy are included via an Industry Advisory Board.